Ammaar701/cs50-projects/README.md

-# 🔢 Python Calculator
+# 🔢 Python Calculator – hello.py

 This is a simple command-line calculator built using Python.
-It supports basic arithmetic operations like addition, subtraction, multiplication, and division.
+It performs basic arithmetic operations such as addition, subtraction, multiplication, and division.

-> ✅ Created as part of my CS50 learning journey.
+> ✅ Created by Ammaar701 as part of my CS50 learning journey.

 ---